-- Intense-pulsed light [IPL] and light-emitting diode[LED] technology penetrates deep within the skin to stimulate dormant cells and encourage new collagen to develop
+- Intense-pulsed light (IPL) and light-emitting diode (LED) technology penetrates deep within the skin to stimulate dormant cells and encourage collagen production.

-What is Photorejuvenation?
+What Is Photorejuvenation?

-Intense-pulsed light treatments [IPL]
+Intense-pulsed light treatments (IPL)

-It treats skin conditions so effectively because once targeted the light is immediately absorbed by red blood cells and melanin deep within the skin, purposely damaging the areas where it’s been directed.
-This results in pigmentation being broken up while simultaneously speeding up cell turnover, with the effect of ultimately transforming red, patchy, sun-damaged skin into a more even complexion.
+It treats skin conditions so effectively because once targeted, the light is immediately absorbed by red blood cells and melanin deep within the skin, purposely damaging the areas where it’s been directed.
+This results in pigmentation being broken up while simultaneously speeding up cell turnover, effectively transforming red, patchy, sun-damaged skin to a more even complexion.

 Light-emitting diode treatment (LED)

-In contrast to the broad-spectrum light of IPL, LED photofacials utilize different colors and wavelengths specific to the skin issue being treated.
-For example, blue light kills acne-causing bacteria so it’s used to treat that condition, whereas red light stimulates collagen production and is typically employed to address issues like fine lines and wrinkles.
+In contrast to the broad-spectrum light of IPL, LED photofacials uses different colors and wavelengths specific to the skin issue being treated.
+For example, blue light kills bacteria as a treatment for acne; red light stimulates collagen production to treat fine lines and wrinkles.

 Benefits of Photorejuvenation